renuo/hotsheet/README.md

 ## Usage

-You can also configure which models the gem should manage, and even specify columns within them, by configuring the initializer file created by the install command:
+You can configure which models this gem should manage, and specify which attributes (database columns) should be editable in the Hotsheet.
+This can be done by configuring the initializer file created by the install command:

 ```rb
 # config/initializers/hotsheet.rb